aiven/aiven-docs/docs/tools/terraform/howto/upgrade-provider-v1-v2.md

 ## Upgrade Terraform

 We recommend keeping your Terraform version up to date.
-If you have v0.12 then follow the steps below.
-Users with 0.13 (and the related syntax update) can skip the next section.

 ## Upgrade Terraform 0.12 to 0.13

 Between v0.12 and v0.13, the syntax of Terraform files changed.
-If you have the older syntax, follow these steps to get the updated syntax:
+If you have the older syntax, update it:

 1. Upgrade your modules first by installing Terraform v0.13.x (i.e.
     0.13.7): `tfenv install 0.13.7 && tfenv use 0.13.7` and using